Summary

 struct.

-variant of LightStatus
+On variant of LightStatus

-requires also setting the value of color
+requires also setting the value of color.

 Match statements

-Match statements are very similar toswitch
+Match statements are very similar toswitch statements in C/C++.
+The match

 statement allows you to compare a value against a series of patterns and then